 For a Nontraditional Valentine’s Day

 Valentine’s Day doesn’t need to mean flowers or a fancy dinner.
-Spend your evening doing something new and fun with your sweetie, like taking a cake decorating class at My Make Studio in Denver (cakes are heart-shaped leading up to V-Day, but on February 15th, the theme will be ANTI-Valentine’s Day), or touring the Botanic Gardens for their Love Potions from the Vine Tour, which will teach you all about aphrodisiac plants and even send you home with a romantic souvenir..
+Spend your evening doing something new and fun with your sweetie, like taking a cake decorating class at My Make Studio in Denver (cakes are heart-shaped leading up to V-Day, but on February 15th, the theme will be ANTI-Valentine’s Day), or touring the Denver Botanic Gardens.
 You could also snuggle up for a scenic ride on the Durango and Silverton Narrow Gauge Railroad for their annual Romance on the Rails event on Saturday, February 16th.

 For a Romantic Weekend Getaway

 Maybe you’re parents, and you’ve managed to get a sitter for the entire weekend, or maybe you’re looking for a break from the real world, but either way, you’ve got options.
 Curl up in front of a roaring fire in one of these secluded mountain cabin destinations near Durango, or rent a rustic backcountry hut for even more privacy.
 For a weekend spent a little closer to civilization, or a more structured list of activities during your trip, try one of Colorado’s amazing mountain ski resorts, or rent a luxury home or apartment in the city for an exciting and romantic weekend on the town with your sweetheart.